Leadville, Colorado: Events

 The "Route of the Silver Kings" is a driving tour of the 20 sqmi historic mining district.
 The tour passes mines, power plants, ghost towns and mining camps.

-Outdoor recreation
+Parks and recreation

 Situated within the San Isabel National Forest and surrounded by three wilderness areas, Leadville is popular with hikers and campers.
 The Mount Massive Wilderness and Buffalo Peaks Wilderness are within 10 mi of the city, and the Collegiate Peaks Wilderness is within 20 mi.